orbisgis/orbisparents/orbisparent/README.md

  - `Major` is changed after each structural change.
  - Optional `Qualifier` which can take one of these values :
    - `SNAPSHOT` for in-dev version.
    - `RC-X` for release candidate version.
-All of its depedencies ou plugin should be at the RC or Release state.
+All of its dependencies ou plugin should be at the RC or Release state.
    - Nothing for release version.
-All of its depedencies ou plugin should be at the Release state.
+All of its dependencies ou plugin should be at the Release state.